 “It’s extremely competitive across the board, consistently delivering high frame rates and your favorite games,” Su said.
 “Just take a look at the performance we see against the competition in Battlefield 5, Call of Duty, and Gears of War 5.
 All of this is at lower power, with a smaller card form factor.”

-The last card in the Radeon RX 6000 family is the RX 6800.
+Rounding out the first batch of cards is the 6800.
 This card is clocked at 1.815 GHz and comes with a boost speed of 2.1 GHz.
 It has 60 compute units and ships with 16GB of GDDR6 memory while consuming just 250 watts of power.
 AMD described this card as a “fantastic entry into 4K gaming” that delivers 18% “more performance than the [Nvidia GeForce RTX] 2080 Ti.”
 The RX 6800 has 3,840 stream processors, 60 ray accelerators, and 240 texture units.
 This card can reach 32.33 TFLOPS of FP16 performance and 16.17 TFLOPS of FP32 performance.

 AMD also announced a single-click Rage Mode overclocking mode that can be enabled through the Radeon software, as well as AMD Smart Access Memory, which helps to reduce game load times, a feature that’s competitive with what Nvidia is doing with its Ampere GPUs.